 - Alang’s Rawa takes bookings via email only.
 Reach out to them via alangsrawa@gmail.com with your preferred dates and group size and they’ll be able to advise on the best rates.

-$43/pax for coach from Singapore to Mersing
+Travel: $42/pax for coach from Singapore (Kovan Hub) to Mersing Jetty; practically free if you self-drive!

-~$90 for all drinks (we paid for coffee, juices and mocktails) and bar bites
+Additional F&B costs: ~$90 for all drinks (we paid for coffee, juices and mocktails) and bar bites

-So how’s that for an affordable island vacation?
+So how’s that for an island vacation?
 We highly recommend Alang’s Rawa for an easy two-night getaway as a family (or even just for mum and dad to squeeze in a bit of alone time!).
 As long as you’re open to embracing the natural elements and the opportunity to fully relax without doing anything too adventurous, you’ll love it here.

-Happy holidays!
+Happy travels!